Vandermode/ERRNet/README.md

 ## Quick Start
-### 1. Preparing your training/testing datasets.
+### 1. Preparing your training/testing datasets

 #### Training dataset
 * 7,643 cropped images with size 224 × 224 from
-PASCAL VOC [Pascal VOC dataset](http://host.robots.ox.ac.uk/pascal/VOC/) (image ids are provided in VOC2012_224_train_png.txt, you should crop the center region with size 224 x 224 to reproduce our result).
+  [Pascal VOC dataset](http://host.robots.ox.ac.uk/pascal/VOC/) (image ids are provided in VOC2012_224_train_png.txt, you should crop the center region with size 224 x 224 to reproduce our result).

 * 90 real-world training images from [Berkeley real dataset](https://github.com/ceciliavision/perceptual-reflection-removal)